-- Study materials are accessible only by specified students; licensing problems are a serious barrier. - Since course materials are instructionally designed, it hardly provides for individual variations and further revision as per requirement - Dangers of increased learner isolation as students learn from the screen, and not through much interaction with their peers and tutors - Information provided is more interested in profit than quality services. - Lack of organization of information on portals - Not all sites are updated regularly to suit requirement - Absence of monitoring mechanism to evaluate the learning - · Lack of awareness about the use of gadgets - Lack of interaction makes it difficult to judge how much a student understood a particular topic. - Access to Internet may not be easy - Lack of motivation among students - Lack of computer facilities in certain schools - Many don't even have proper power supply and there is lack of trained teachers.
+- Since course materials are instructionally designed, it hardly provides for individual variations and further revision as per requirement - Dangers of increased learner isolation as students learn from the screen, and not through much interaction with their peers and tutors - Information provided are more interested in profit than quality services. - Lack of organization of information on portals - Not all sites are updated regularly to suit requirement - Absence of monitoring mechanism to evaluate the learning - Lack of awareness about the use of gadgets - Lack of interaction makes it difficult to judge how much a student understood a particular topic. - Access to Internet may not be easy - Lack of motivation among students - Lack of computer facilities in certain schools - Many don't even have proper power supply and there is lack of trained teachers.